KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/Week 4/Challenge/README.md

 ## Description
 * This challenge is intended for the student to review the concepts introduced in this week.
-* This challenge aims to show the students how the noise and other perturbations affect robotic platforms.
+* This challenge aims to show the students different reactive navigation algorithms for moobile robots

-* Using the simulator developed for the Mini challenge 1, and the different tests to analyse the position uncertainty;  estimate the uncertainty distribution and plot the confidence ellipsoid  for the  Puzzlebot.
+* Using the Gazebo simulator provided, develop 2 different reactive navigation strategies for the Puzzlebot.
+  - Bug 0
+  - Bug 2